 - Check the temperature of food before serving it to a child.
 Don't heat a baby's bottle in the microwave.

 - Never cook while wearing loosefitting clothes that could catch fire over the stove.

-- If a small child is present, block his or her access to heat sources such as a stove, outdoor grill, fireplace and space heater.
+- If a small child is present, block his or her access to heat sources such as stoves, outdoor grills, fireplaces and space heaters.

 - Before placing a child in a car seat, check for hot straps or buckles.